KRWCLASSIC/Steam-Account-Switcher-Manager/readme.md

 ## Thanks

 To Rossen Georgiev for developing the "vdf" package.

-Jassiey Sahana for backup icon over at [iconscout](https://iconscout.com/icons/data-backup)
+To Jassiey Sahana for backup icon over at [iconscout](https://iconscout.com/icons/data-backup)

 ## Support